If you’re keen to learn more on AI, check out our screencast Microsoft Cognitive Services and the Text Analytics API

-Then, we scroll down and in our response, we include a range of movie quotes (feel free to include your own favorites):
+Then scroll down and in your response and include a range of movie quotes (feel free to include your own favorites):

 Click “Save” next to your intent’s name once again to create your movie quote intent.
 Then in the test console beside it, try entering “Cheer me up” and follow it with “Movie quote”.
 The agent should now tell you a movie quote!

 You could then follow the same process to add a response for an “A joke” intent too.

 You also don’t necessarily need to be limited to providing your agent with a list of hard coded responses.
 You could instead set an action name for each intent and respond to that action within your web app.
 This is another concept I’ll be covering in a future article!
 You can be prepared for future additions by giving your “Movie quote” intent an action called “cheermeup.moviequote” (the dot helps you ensure the action doesn’t get mixed up with any future generic “moviequote” action you add in).

 If you added these intents into the same personal assistant used for your web app in the previous article, the new functionality should appear automatically!
 If you created a new one, you’ll need to update the API keys in your web app first.
 Open up your personal assistant web app in your web browser and try it out by asking your assistant to cheer you up:

 Then, tell it you’d like a movie quote and see what happens:

 There are plenty of ways to use the concepts of intents and contexts to personalize your assistant.
 Chances are you already have a few ideas in mind!
-There is still more that we can do to train up our Api.ai assistant by teaching it to recognize concepts (known as entities) within our custom intents, we cover that in the next article in this series!
+There’s still more we can do to train up our Api.ai assistant by teaching it to recognize concepts (known as entities) within your custom intents, which we cover in the next article in this series!